Greenhouse Success Stories Podcast with OGVG — Episode 3

 3. Regulatory Red Tape & Limited Crop Protection Tools

-Lee points out that growers face delays and restrictions in accessing pest-control tools, and that the regulations are not always aligned with those of major trading partners.
-These regulatory inefficiencies increase costs and hinder innovation for Ontario greenhouse growers.
+Lee points out that growers face delays and restrictions in accessing pest-control tools, and that regulations are not always aligned with those of major trading partners.
+These regulatory inefficiencies increase costs and hinder innovation across the industry.
+Understanding how advanced greenhouse technologies can reduce dependency on restricted inputs is increasingly relevant for operators navigating this landscape.

 4. Infrastructure & Municipal Charges

 Locally, municipal development charges (water, wastewater, property) and other site-specific costs are accelerating.
-Ontario greenhouse growers in certain regions are seeing per-acre charges escalate dramatically, hampering expansion.
+Greenhouse operators in certain regions are seeing per-acre charges escalate dramatically, hampering expansion.
+Optimizing structure design from the outset — through turnkey greenhouse capabilities — can help mitigate the impact of rising site development costs.

 Why These Pressures Matter for Ontario Greenhouse Growers

 When policy and cost burdens increase without corresponding support or incentives, Ontario greenhouse growers face diminished margins, reduced ability to reinvest, and stronger competition from jurisdictions with lower overhead.
-As Lee argues, if Canada’s policymakers favour other sectors (e-mobility, automotive) while agriculture lags, then greenhouse growers lose ground.
+As Lee argues, if Canada’s policymakers favour other sectors (e-mobility, automotive) while agriculture lags, then the sector loses ground.

 The compounding pressures mean that some investors and producers may decide to expand outside Canada or postpone growth decisions entirely.
 That’s a risk to long-term food security, local jobs and greenhouse innovation in Ontario.

 Lee and OGVG are advocating strongly for reform and support.
-Some of their suggestions include:
+Some of their key suggestions include:

 Streamlining regulatory approval for crop protection tools and aligning them with major trading partners.